Barbells are one of the most important things you can get for a home or garage gym.

 This is a pure powerlifting bar with a center knurl and an aggressive knurl.
 It also has a solid 1500 lb weight capacity, which makes it perfect for all skill levels.

 If you plan on doing Olympic lifts, I would definitely recommend another bar on this list, though, as this bar is super rigid with little to no whip at all.

 Still, if you just want to Squat, Bench, and Deadlift, this is the bar for you!

 There aren’t as many quality barbells in the $200-$250 price range.
 However, that doesn’t mean there aren’t a couple that I definitely recommend for the home gym community.

 Rep Fitness is best known for their benches and racks, but they also have a bunch of incredible barbells as well!

 The Rep Sabre Bar has one of the coolest names I’ve seen for a barbell.

 Rep built this bar specifically for the power lifts with a medium depth knurl suited more for beginner lifters.

 You can use it for lighter Olympic lifts, but it’s not suited as well for them.
-REP offers this bar in 15kg as well as 20kg with a center knurl.
-They also have a 20kg version with no center knurl.
+REP offers this bar in 15 kg as well as a 20 kg bar with or without a center knurl.

 I’m a huge fan of the Sabre Bar for garage gym owners as it’s priced well and works great no matter what style workout you prefer!